jake-knerr/jakes-dictionary/README.md

 Databases and file systems typically use B-trees.
 The meaning of _B_ is unclear.

+#### Back of the Envelope

+making a quick, rough estimate.

+Originates from the idea of making a quick calculation on the back of an envelope due to not having ideal circumstances and time to do so.

 #### Backpressure, Backpressure routing

 a technique to help direct traffic in a message queue to limit the queue size and improve performance.